 New methods of RCS investigation are being developed.
 Figures 3 and 4 are examples

 of the latest developments.
-Figure 3 is a computer readout of data furnished by a radar
+Figure 3 is a computer readout of data furnished by

-edge of the return pulse.
+the leading edge of the return pulse.
 This data was created by programming a computer

 to draw a picture of each return pulse, starting at the leading edge and aligning

 all displayed pulses to that edge.
 Figure 4 was produced by a system using centroid

 tracking - with the returns synchronized to the center of each pulse rather than

 Today's military radar - airborne, gun or missile control, or ground interception

-- relies heavily on the strength of the return signal to identify the size of the target.
+- relies heavily on the strength of the return signal to identify the size of the

-picked up, usually completely blanking out the prime targets.
+random echoes were picked up, usually completely blanking out the prime targets.

 In some instances, long rolls of aluminum foil (called "rope") were dumped out of

 the lead aircraft, creating very large unpredictable echoes.

-These tactics made it almost impossible for the enemy radar to get an accurate fix
+These tactics made it almost impossible for the enemy radar to get an accurate

-was always exposed to the radar; and with the development of range
+lead aircraft was always exposed to the radar; and with the development of range

 gating, once the foil dropped a reasonable distance below the flight altitude, the

 attack force could again be picked up on radar.
 Thus electronic countermeasures